Aaron98990/ways-of-the-game/goalkeeper.md

 >   - receiving it directly from a throw-in taken by a team-mate
 > - Law 12.2 Indirect free kick

 A kick is defined in the Laws of the Game.
-It is quite a lot so lets take it in.

 > Kick: The ball is kicked when a player makes contact with it with the foot and/or the ankle
 > - Glossary - Football terms